Angie-is-deep/Github-practice/intro.md

-Basically i will do what freecodecamp explained.
+Basically I will do what Freecodecamp explained.

-i will succeed soon, i just know it.
+I will succeed soon, i just know it.